 Fold the rectangle in half and pin one edge perpendicular to the folded edge you just made.
 Stitch along the pinned edge, 1/8″ from the edge.

-Open fabric into a triangle, with the seam you just stitched facing the back.
+Open the fabric into a triangle, with the seam you stitched facing the back.
 Press.

-Slip the bookmark over the corner of pages you would like to mark.
-These bookmarks can be used to mark two pages at once, depending on how many pages you slip inside.
+Slip the bookmark over the corner of the pages you want to mark.
+Depending on how many pages you slip inside, these bookmarks can mark two pages at once.

-Fabric corner bookmark are a great 10-minute craft for when you don’t have a lot of time and would be an easy sewing project for beginners. if you’re looking for more fabric bookmark ideas here is a good place to start.
+Fabric corner bookmarks are a great 10-minute craft for when you don’t have a lot of time and would be an easy sewing project for beginners. if you’re looking for more fabric bookmark ideas here is an excellent place to start.